vladkens/macmon/readme.md

 Usage: macmon [OPTIONS] [COMMAND]

 Commands:
-  raw   Print raw metrics data instead of TUI help  Print this message or the help of the given subcommand(s)
+  raw    Print metrics in JSON format – can be used for piping debug  Print debug information help   Print this message or the help of the given subcommand(s)

 Options:
   -i, --interval <INTERVAL>  Update interval in milliseconds [default: 1000]